eclipse-kura/kura/_posts/builtin/2017-10-14-activemq-artemis-broker-service.md

 Clicking on the **Connect** button will result in a successful connection of Kura cloud service to the Apache ActiveMQ Artemis MQTT broker.

 > Note: The XML configuration above only allows connections originating from the gateway itself.
-In order to allow external connection the bind URLs specified using the `acceptor` tag must be modified by specifying an external accessible address instead of `localhost`.
+In order to allow external connection the bind URLs specified using the `acceptor` tag must be modified by specifying an externally accessible address instead of `localhost`.
 If the bind address is set to `0.0.0.0`, the broker will listen on all available addresses.